-Research in our lab focuses on the neural and computational processes underlying reinforcement learning and decision-making.
+Research in the Niv lab focuses on the neural and computational processes underlying reinforcement learning and decision-making.
 We study the ongoing day-to-day processes by which we learn from trial and error, without explicit instructions, to predict future events and to act upon the environment so as to maximize reward and minimize punishment.
+In particular, we are interested in how attention and memory processes interact with reinforcement learning to create representations that allows us to learn to solve new tasks so efficiently. [read more]

 |Niv Lab // Department of Psychology // Princeton Neuroscience Institute|